Becca-Oseyi/Amazon-Case-Study/README.md

 A data analysis project exploring Amazon product reviews to uncover trends in pricing, ratings, and potential revenue.
 Built with excel and pivot tables.
 ## Project Topic: Amazon Case Study
 ### Project Overview:
-This project analyses a data set
+This project analyses a data set of Amazon products, including categories, ratings and discounts.
+The goal is to extract insights that can help sellers optimize pricing, and understand customer engagement.

+### Key Features
+Average discount, rating and price analysis by category

+Review distribution and too rated products

+Revenue projections based on rating counts

+Dashboard created in excel for visual stiryrelling.

 ### Data Sources
 The primary source of data used here can be free downloaded from an open source online or any repository site.